Palmério Dória

-Palmério Dória (born 1948, in Santarém) is a Brazilian journalist and writer, ex-director of Sexy magazine and author of a number of books.
+Palmério Dória (1948 – 31 March 2023) was a Brazilian journalist and writer, director of Sexy magazine and author of a number of books.

 Dória was born in Santarém and raised in Belém by a priest.
 He moved to the South of Brazil and started working as a journalist, working at press vehicles such as Folha de S.Paulo, O Estado de S. Paulo and Caros Amigos magazine.
 He was chief-of-reportage of Rede Globo until 1992, when he took over Sexy magazine.

+Dória died of sepsis in São Paulo on 31 March 2023, at the age of 74.

 Books

 Dória published, among others, the following books: